ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 > There is a difference in these two examples though: The first one
 > creates a six byte location.
 The second one creates a location that
-> is either 6 bytes long if reg3 is less than 6 bytes long or a
+> is either 6 bytes long if reg3 is less than or equal to 6 bytes long
-> location as long as reg3 if it is longer than 6 bytes.
-In this case,
+> or a location as long as reg3 if it is longer than 6 bytes.
+In this
-> the difference probably doesn't matter.
-However, if a producer wants
+> case, the difference probably doesn't matter because the consumer is
-> to strictly limit the width of the expression to six bytes then two
+> only expecting to read 6 bytes.
+However, if a producer wants to
-> overlays can be used to position portions of the registers over
+> ensure that any bits in r3 which extend beyond the 6 bytes of the
-> undefined storage.
+> overlay are masked off they can use an expression like this:

     DW_OP_undefined
     DW_OP_reg3